mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 latest list of packages available for installation. ``dist-upgrade`` installs all available upgrades, including new versions of software.

-..
-NOTE:: There is a minor debate about whether one should update via
+..  note:: There is a minor debate about whether one should update via
     ``apt upgrade`` or ``apt dist-upgrade``.
 The former doesn't upgrade to a new major version of software, meaning things are less likely to break.
     However, many bugfixes and security fixes are addressed in new versions